jgverges/musical-postcasts/README.md

 └── package.json
 ```

-This structure organizes the project by features, where each main function (view) has its own directory in src/features/, which contains its models, services, components, and associated tests.
+This structure organizes the project by features, where each main function (view) has its own directory in src/features/, which contains its models, services and components.
 This follows the hexagonal architecture approach, where features are encapsulated and separated from each other, facilitating maintainability and scalability of the project.

-## Getting Started

-To get a local copy up and running, follow these steps:

 ## Requirements

 - Node.js (v20.x or higher)
 - npm choose based on the Node.js version

+## Getting Started

+To get a local copy up and running, follow these steps:

 1. **Clone the repository**: